An off-the-beaten-path hub for chic visitors, minus the scene

 The only boutique hotel in the heart of Little Havana

-Life House sits only a few blocks of Calle Ocho, the main drag in Miami’s multicultural mecca of Little Havana.
+Life House sits only a few blocks off Calle Ocho, the main drag in Miami’s multicultural mecca of Little Havana.
 Within five minutes, one is surrounded by salsa music, cigar shops and streetside mojitos.
-And while the street can sometimes skew a little touristy, it’s still a must-visit.
+And while this Miami street can sometimes skew a little touristy, it’s still a must-visit.

-The Miami skyline towers less than a mile from Life House’s rooftop.
+The city’s skyline towers less than a mile from Life House, Little Havana’s rooftop.
 It’s a bit far to walk, but a short bus or taxi ride takes you into the heart of Brickell and Downtown, making Life House a cheaper — and cooler — alternative to high-rise chains.
 The beach isn’t close, though, so if you came to lay in the sand, you’ll find better options closer to the shore.
-Traffic can be brutal getting out too, so make sure you stay off the road during rush hours.
+The Miami traffic can be brutal getting out too, so make sure you stay off the road during rush hours.

-Still, Life House’s central location makes it an ideal hub from which to explore.
+Still, Life House, Little Havana’s central location makes it an ideal hub from which to explore.
 Here are some spots you can visit nearby:

 - Get the ultimate Cuban food experience at Versailles, the quintessential Cuban restaurant.
 It’s about two miles down Calle Ocho.